maythovens-third/Products/README.md

 ### Horizontal Scaling

-Deployment of multiple Express server instances increases the load the system is able to handle, but results from K6 testing indicate that replication provides no meaningful increase in performance beyond 3 servers.
+Deployment of multiple Express server instances increases the load the system is able to handle, but results from K6 testing indicate that replication provides no meaningful increase in performance beyond 3 servers at 1000RPS.

 ### Cluster Indexing

-A feature of PostgresQL, cluster indexing rewrites all related indexes to be physically near each other on disk memory.
+A feature of PostgresQL, cluster indexing rewrites all related indexes to be physically near each other on disk.
 This resulted in an almost unnoticeable increase in performance.

 ## Optimizations Beyond Existing Constraints

 ### Vertical Scaling (financial constraint)

-Because the EC2 provides Postgres a single processor, Postgres is tuned to employ a single worker.
-If the financial constraints were lifted, better hardware (more CPUs) would allow Postgres to be tuned to employ more workers, increasing the performance of the system.
+Because the EC2.micro employed provides Postgres a single processor, Postgres is tuned to employ a single worker.
+If the financial constraints were lifted, better hardware would allow Postgres to be tuned to employ more workers, increasing the performance of the system.

 ### Database Sharding (time constraint)